LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 */
 ```

-Throught these initial lessons, we'll use a short comment at the top of each code sample to indicate which language is being used, to help you quickly tell while you're making the transition to Java.
+Throughout these initial lessons, we'll use a short comment at the top of each code sample to indicate which language is being used, to help you quickly tell while you're making the transition to Java.
 Here's an example:

 ```java
 ...some Java code...
 ```
 ### Hello, World in Python

-Let's first look a version of Hello, World for Python:
+Let's first look at a version of Hello, World for Python:

 ```python
 print("Hello, World")